 To create an orchestration rule for generating an alarm when an access to a specific path is detected in a web server

-- Select Create Orchestration Rule > Create Alarm Rule.
+- Select Create Orchestration Rule > Alarm Rules.

 - Enter a name for the rule (for example, Secret Path Accessed).